jivesoftware/jive-sdk/docs/introduction-tiles.md

 # Introduction to Tiles
 Tiles are a new concept introduced that enable you can quickly and easily create powerful integrations with the Jive platform.
+Under the covers, Tiles build on the same powerful component model used by Jive Apps.
+However, Jive has simplified what it takes to actually create a tile by allowing the user to focus only on creating the proper views that will be used by the application.
+Besides a radical simplification of the overall programming model, as a developer, you have full access to the Jive Core, and the supported parts of the OpenSocial API.

 At a high level, you can think of a tile as having four parts:

 1. A Visual style
 2. Data